 Are you currently renting?

-on the market.
-In Queensland for example, first home buyers purchasing a property valued at $550,000 or less no longer have to pay stamp duty.
-That is a saving of thousands!
-Plus if you're a first home buyer purchasing a brand new house or unit, you may also qualify for the $20,000 First Home Owners Grant!
+In New South Wales for example, first home buyers purchasing a property valued at $650,000 or less no longer have to pay stamp duty.
+That is a saving of up to $25,000!

 As a homeowner, you will enjoy a greater sense of security.
 Not only will you never have to move at a moment's notice simply because the landlord has decided to increase the rent or sell the property from underneath you, but you also have the freedom to renovate your home as you see fit.

 Furthermore, over the years, property has proven itself to be a very lucrative and safe investment.
 The longer you hold onto the property, the more likely you will be to see an increase in the property's value.

 And, as your property grows in value and you start to build equity in the dwelling, you can leverage this to upsize, buy an investment property, or renovate.